thereisnosummerwithoutgredos/thereisnosummerwithoutgredos.github.io/README.md

 ### How to get by Bus from Madrid Airport to Madrid South Bus Station
 Take the C1 or C10 Bus from Madrid Airport to Méndez Álvaro

+### How to get by Uber/Taxi from Madrid Airport to Madrid South Bus Station
+It takes around 20 minutes around 16 km.